derrickwilliams/node-style-guide/Readme.md

 [comparisonoperators]: https://developer.mozilla.org/en/JavaScript/Reference/Operators/Comparison_Operators

-## Use multi-line ternary operator
+## Do not use multi-line ternary operator

-The ternary operator should not be used on a single line.
-Split it up into multiple lines instead.
+The ternary operator should not be used on multiple lines.
+If the condition is complex enough to encourage the use of multiple lines, use a regular if/else pattern.

-*Right:*
+*Wrong:*

 ```js
 var foo = (a === b)